keboola/ex-snowflake-query-history/README.md

 # this warehouse will be used in configuration
 grant usage on warehouse some_warehouse to role keboola_monitoring;

-# you can add permissions to one or more warehouses to monitor
+# add monitor permission to access all queries executed in the warehouse
-grant monitor on warehouse another_warehouse to role keboola_monitoring;
+grant monitor on warehouse some_warehouse to role keboola_monitoring;

 create user keboola_monitoring